DiscreteTom/HyperStudio/README.md

 ## FAQ

 - Sorry this display is unsupported?
+  - Go to System Setting > Display > Graphics, find/add this app, and set options to Power Saving to use the on-chip GPU.
-  - Disable your discrete GPU driver.
+  - Or, you can directly disable your discrete GPU.
   - https://github.com/hecomi/uDesktopDuplication/issues/30
 - Virtual monitor?
   - https://www.amyuni.com/forum/viewtopic.php?t=3030